 Every now again there is a public debate about the role and duty of the arts.
 This is a good thing andthe subject should be discussed even more often, believes curator Eva Neklyaeva, who likes to experiment with her work to find out what effect art can have on the community, culture, politics, and peoples’ lives.

 She is especially curious about forming a meaningful connection between art and the audience.
-Due to the COVID pandemic, this connection has been broken for almost one and half years, which has jeopardized the income of many artists, and made Neklyaeva come up with new type of solutions to the difficult situation.
+Due to the COVID pandemic, this connection has been broken for almost one and half years, which has jeopardised the income of many artists, and made Neklyaeva come up with new types of solutions to the difficult situation.